jmMeessen/captains_aws_cjp/notes.md

   - use `ssh <ip-address> -l ubuntu -i ~/.ssh/captains_aws_cjp`
   - to retrieve automatically the IPs, use either `./cjoc_ssh.sh` or `cm_ssh.sh`

-## destroying the environment
+## Destroying the environment
-- Pull the environement down: `terraform destroy`
+- Pull the environement down: `terraform destroy` or, without the prompt, `terraform destroy -auto-approve`
 - TODO: a command to supend the environment

-## customizing these scripts
+## Customizing these scripts
 If somebody wants to reuse these scritps, one should look for keyword starting with "Jmm"/"jmm" or "captains" in
 - instance names (main.tf)
 - key names (key-pair.tf)